Consensys/doc.common/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

-**Indicate the part where the issue happens** doc.common wiki, build configs, mkdocs templates,…
+**Indicate the part where the issue happens** doc.common wiki, build configuration, MkDocs templates,…

 **To Reproduce**
 Steps to reproduce the behavior: